kiniou/tips/README.md

 Replace USER with your `user` login and `<docker_group>` with GID of docker (usefull in order to allow some container to access `docker.socket`)

+Restart your docker daemon and you will see future bind mounted volumes owned by your user 😜.